 But what generator best suits your needs?
-I’ve laid out my favorites below and there are full reviews of each in this article.
-You’ll also find a complete buyer’s guide so you know exactly what you need.
-Here’s the list of my favorite generators:
+I’ve laid out my favorites below and there are full reviews of each further on in this article.
+You’ll also find a complete buyer’s guide so you can get clued up on everything you need to know about generators for your RV.

 - Budget Choice: DuroMax XP5500EH Dual Fuel Electric Start Portable Generator